 After Rome case managers placed Matthew in a LSG foster home, he was immediately enrolled in school.
 With lots of time and attention from his new foster family, Matthew began speaking and was fully potty trained by the time he was adopted by his forever family.

 Matthew is a joyful little boy, and it has been exciting for us to watch his progress.
 Matthew’s foster mother is still in contact with his adoptive mother, who sends pictures of Matthew often.
 Matthew is thriving in his new adoptive home and has even started talking in full sentences.

 After Mr. and Mrs Rogers’ three children were removed from their home and placed into foster care, they were referred to LSG’s Family Intervention Services program.
 LSG staff created a case plan for the parents to follow to regain custody of their children.The family had multiple tasks to complete before the children could return home, but despite the emotional unrest, the Rogers put forth their best effort.

 Throughout the case plan, the Rogers’ hearts were heavy and they missed their children dearly, but they remained steadfast.
 Many times, the children cried after visitations because they didn’t want to leave their parents, but the Rogers stayed strong for their children and ensured them they would return home soon.
-Even though they faced every obstacle imaginable, they made sure that every requirement on their case plan was met, and in June 2014, the Rogers regained custody of their children and were happily reunited.
+Even though they faced every obstacle imaginable, they made sure that every requirement on their case plan was met, and eventually the Rogers regained custody of their children and were happily reunited.
 Thanks to their commitment to improving their lives and applying the lessons learned in FIS parenting classes and counseling sessions, the Rogers are ready to move forward, together, as a family.
 Read the Rogers’ full story here.